 - Take an objective look at your existing sales strategy.
 Does your current approach work for turning occasional clients into regular purchasers?
 If not, adopt a more focused strategy and re-evaluate progress and success in six months.
 Check what has worked and what hasn't.

-- Don't forget to up- or cross-sell.
-If people are willing to buy from you in the first place, you should consider up-selling, such as offering them upgrades and extras that complement their purchase.
-Then cross-sell by checking if the new customer is aware of your entire range of offers and how they work together.
+- Don't forget to up-sell or cross-sell.
+If people are willing to buy from you in the first place, you should consider up-selling, by offering upgrades or higher-priced alternatives.
+Then cross-sell by checking if the new customer is aware of extras and add-ons that may complement their purchase.